berkenbrack/MB-340-Dynamics-365-Commerce-Functional-Consultant/Instructions/Labs/M07B Create and manage a call center order Lab.md

 4. In the newly opened form, select **New** to add a new user to the call center channel.

-5. In the User ID field, select the Admin user that you used to sign in to Commerce.
+5. In the User ID field, select the student user that you used to sign in to Commerce.